athena-team/athena/README.md

 ### 4.5) Evaluate a model
 All of our inference related scripts are merged into inference.py. `athena/inference.py` is the entry point of inference.
 Just run:
 ```
-python athena/inference.py examples/asr/timit/configs/mtl_transformer_sp_101.json > decode.log
+python athena/inference.py examples/asr/timit/configs/mtl_transformer_sp_101.json
 ```
-Please note the name of decode log is very important to get correct scoring results.
-Sometimes when you use nohup or screen, the actual decoding log may end up in nohup.out or somewhere else.
-In that case, you will need to copy these logs and paste them into decode.log.
+A file named `inference.log` will be generated, which contains the log of decoding. `inference.log` is very important to get correct scoring results, and it will be overwrited if you run `athena/inference.py` multiple times.

 ### 4.6) Scoring
 For scoring, you will need to install [sclite](https://github.com/usnistgov/SCTK) first.
-The results of scoring can be found in `score/score_map/decode.log.result.map.sys`.
+The results of scoring can be found in `score/score_map/inference.log.result.map.sys`.
 The last few lines will look like this
 ```
 |================================================================|
 | Sum/Avg|  192   7215 | 84.4   11.4    4.3    3.2   18.8   99.5 |